 In our experience, this certification process is rigorous.
-Hubspot is clearly in no rush to promote a mediocre or risky app.
+Hubspot is not in a hurry to promote a mediocre or risky app.
 Quality is King.

-For example, Hubspot now requires your app to be listed in the marketplace for at least six months before they will consider certification.
-Security and API efficiency are important considerations in their review process, as is your responsiveness to user feedback.
+For example, Hubspot now requires your app to be listed in the marketplace for at least six months before they even evaluate your app for potential certification.
+Security and API efficiency are important considerations in their review process, as is your team’s responsiveness to user feedback.

-If your goal is to solve use cases for existing customers or leads, then Hubspot’s “quality before promotion” approach won’t be a problem.
-Your integration will be listed and will work for them immediately (though Hubspot will still monitor problematic apps.)
+If your goal is to solve use cases for existing customers or leads, then Hubspot’s “quality before promotion” approach won’t be an impediment.
+Your integration will be listed and will work for them immediately (though Hubspot will still monitor and remove problematic apps.)

 #3: Many Features, Many Flavors